Albert0i/RU330/security2.md

 of users and rules.
 OK, end of shameless plug.
 See you after the security tips.

+> The best way to manage ACL users in Redis is to specify them in an ACL configuration file.
+If you have just a few users, you can configure them directly in the redis.conf configuration file.
+For large and complex ACL setups, you can and should write them to a separate configuration file.

 ### V. [Installing Redis Securely](https://youtu.be/Qj5shmkyUDc)